swadloon-org/swadloon/packages/core-design-system-docs/docs/en.index.md

 - [Color within Constraints](https://medium.com/tap-to-dismiss/color-within-constraints-d6f777a3b72d):
   _A scalable color system for digital products_

-### Other Design Systems
+### Notable Design Systems

-Here are the best and most extensive design system out there:
+Here are, in our opinion, the most notable and extensive design system out
+there:

 | Company    | Website                                | Design System                                  |
 | ---------- | -------------------------------------- | ---------------------------------------------- |